frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/hooks.md

 });
 ```

-> The events/functions defined in `app/public/todo.js` will override
+> The events/functions defined in `app/public/todo.js` will extend
 > those in the standard form script of `ToDo` doctype.

 ### CRUD Events